kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The hippocampus
 	E. The hypothalamus

-#### Answer: B. The caudate nucleus - ?
+#### Answer: B. The caudate nucleus - TRUE
+- Tumours of the ventricular system of the brain can affect the brain tissue either directly, via pressure on or invasion into a physically close structure, or indirectly, by obstructing cerebrospinal fluid (CSF) flow and causing hydrocephalus.
+The caudate nucleus is a C-shaped structure that comprises part of the wall of the lateral ventricle throughout its extent.
+The only structure listed that is adjacent to the body of the lateral ventricle, and would therefore be directly affected by the large tumour arising from the choroidal plexus of the lateral ventricle, is the caudate nucleus.
+The cerebellum overlies the fourth ventricle.
+The hippocampus is adjacent to the inferior (temporal) horn of the lateral ventricle; the hypothalamus abuts the third ventricle; the pons forms part of the floor of the fourth ventricle.

 ### Q1.88
 During clinical examination, a _piece of paper is put between adjacent surfaces of the patient’s index and middle fingers_ and he is asked to squeeze them together with sufficient force to hold the paper.
 This test assesses the function of:

-	A. The first dorsal and first palmar interosseous muscles - F
+	A. The first dorsal and first palmar interosseous muscles
 	B. The first dorsal and second palmar interosseous muscles
 	C. The first lumbrical and second dorsal interosseous muscles
 	D. The second dorsal and first palmar interosseous muscles
-	E. The second dorsal and second palmar interosseous muscles - F
+	E. The second dorsal and second palmar interosseous muscles

-#### Answer: B. The first dorsal and second palmar interosseous muscles
+#### Answer: B. The first dorsal and second palmar interosseous muscles - *FALSE* = D. The second dorsal and first palmar interosseous muscles - TRUE
+- This manoeuvre is meant to test adduction of the index finger and abduction of the middle finger.
+When testing for abduction and adduction of digits in the hand, it is important to remember that the midline extends through the middle digit.
+So, this patient is trying to adduct his index finger by pulling it towards the midline and abduct his middle finger by pulling it away from the midline.
+This means that the patient is using the first palmar interosseous muscle (the adductor) on his index finger and the second dorsal interosseous muscle (the abductor) on his middle finger.

 ### Q1.89
-During cholecystectomy accidental injury to a vessel in the area _immediately posterior to the epiploic foramen_ resulted in torrential haemorrhage.
+During cholecystectomy accidental injury to a vessel in the area _immediately posterior to the epiploic foramen_ resulted in _torrential haemorrhage_.
 The vessel most likely to be involved is:

 	A. The inferior vena cava
 	B. The aorta